Estimation of time-varying treatment effects using marginal structural models dependent on partial treatment history: Introduction

 \section{Introduction}

-In real-world clinical practice, especially in chronic diseases, individuals do not always continue the same treatment but may switch between treatments based on their response to previous treatments.
-The common estimand in the presence of treatment switching is the effect of the entire treatment history, so-called time-varying treatment effects.
-Conditioning-based confounding adjustment approaches such as ordinary regression, stratification, and matching provide biased estimators of time-varying treatment effects due to time-varying confounding.
-On the other hand, inverse probability (IP) weighted estimators for marginal structural models (MSMs) proposed by \cite{MSMvsSNM} can be consistent under correct model specifications and identifiability assumptions, specifically, \textbf{(A1)} consistency, \textbf{(A2)} sequential exchangeability, and \textbf{(A3)} positivity.
-However, IP-weighted estimators for MSMs have two problems.
+In real-world clinical practice, especially for chronic diseases, individuals do not always remain in the same treatment state, but may initiate or discontinue treatment midway based on their response to past treatment states.
+When the treatment state is time-varying in this way, several estimands may be considered.
+In recent years, methodologies for treatment strategies based on responses to past treatments, known as dynamic treatment regime \citep{murphy2001marginal}, have been developed.
+In practice, however, there are cases where the interest is in the effect of the basic ``treatment itself'' rather than the ``treatment strategy''.
+This is especially important in situations where the primary goal is to understand the fundamental efficacy of the treatment.
+Therefore, this study defines time-varying treatment effects of interest as the contrast between always treated versus never treated, and aims to improve performance in estimating these effects.
+Inverse probability (IP) weighting of marginal structural models (MSMs) proposed by \cite{MSMvsSNM} can provide consistent estimators of time-varying treatment effects under correct model specifications and identifiability assumptions, specifically, \textbf{(A1)} consistency, \textbf{(A2)} sequential exchangeability, and \textbf{(A3)} positivity, even in the presence of time-varying confounding.
+However, IP-weighting of MSMs has two problems.